dmlc/dgl/examples/pytorch/model_zoo/chem/generative_models/jtnn/README.md

 > The ZINC database is a curated collection of commercially available chemical compounds prepared especially for virtual screening. (introduction from Wikipedia)

-Generally speaking, molecules in ZINC dataset are more drug-like molecules. we uses ~220,000 molecules for training and 5000 molecules for validation.
+Generally speaking, molecules in the ZINC dataset are more drug-like.
+We uses ~220,000 molecules for training and 5000 molecules for validation.

 ### Preprocessing

-Class `JTNNDataset` will process a smile into a dict, including the junction tree, graph with encoded nodes(atoms) and edges(bonds), and other information for model to use.
+Class `JTNNDataset` will process a SMILES into a dict, including the junction tree, graph with encoded nodes(atoms) and edges(bonds), and other information for model to use.

 ## Usage